Search This Blog

 Coaching Essentials: Helpful Guide

-I have spoken in a number of places and have got good feedback.
+I have spoken in a few places and have got good feedback.
 Being a non-native English speaker and as an immigrant trying to land some comments and jokes incorrectly, I felt I could do better in terms of delivery.
-So, I worked with a coach in mid 2017 to help me become a better public speaker.
+So, I worked with a coach in mid-2017 to help me become a better public speaker.
 He always made me comfortable as part of the initial discussions concluding with asking me permission to engage in the coaching activity.
 He continued to emphasize that he would only expand on what I discussed seeking clarity as I spoke.
 Then, the discussions focused on activities both of us should in the engagement and then the specific problem to resolve.
 As we continued to discuss how to be a better speaker, we both explored alternatives.
 It was a great engagement!

 Recently, I attended a meeting within my company where there was an external speaker who was helping us with brainstorming ideas to bring a more concerted effort to product management within my company.
-This speaker laid out in one of the slides the following five steps to coaching us a group.
+This speaker laid out in one of the slides the following five steps to coaching us as a group.

 1. Get Permission to be a coach